 Score Reason

-0 Didn't attempt or very wrong
+0 Didn't attempt or very very wrong

 2 Got started and made some progress, but went off in the wrong direction or with no clear direction

 5 Right direction and got half-way there

 8 Mostly right but a minor thing missing or wrong

-10 100% correct

-Note: You must justify every self-grade score with a comment.
+Note: You must justify self-grades of 2, 5, or 8 with a comment.
+Grades of 0 and 10 do not need to be justified.
 If you are really confused about how to grade a particular problem, you should post on Piazza.
 This is not supposed to be a stressful process.